 1. Introduction

-In May 2025, the Corporate Accountability and Public Participation Africa (CAPPA) published a follow- up to its 2024 report on sugar-sweetened beverages (SSBs) and processed food marketing.
-Titled “Junk on Our Plates: Exposing Deceptive Marketing of Unhealthy Foods Across Seven States in Nigeria” the report calls for a steep increase in the SSB tax—from ₦10 to ₦130 per litre and stronger regulations on the marketing of SSBs and manufactured processed foods.
-CAPPA argues that marketing strategies employed by beverage companies significantly influence consumer habits and contribute to the rise in non-communicable diseases (NCDs) such as obesity, diabetes and hypertension.
+In May 2025, the Corporate Accountability and Public Participation Africa (CAPPA) published a follow-up to its 2024 report on sugar-sweetened beverages (SSBs) and processed food marketing.
+Titled “Junk on Our Plates: Exposing Deceptive Marketing of Unhealthy Foods Across Seven States in Nigeria,” the report calls for a steep increase in the SSB tax—from ₦10 to ₦130 per litre.
+CAPPA argues that marketing strategies employed by beverage companies significantly influence consumer habits and contribute to the rise in non-communicable diseases (NCDs).

 2. Key Claims and Recommendations by CAPPA